2023 AWARDS CLOSED

 Outdoor art that is sanctioned (legal) art that is publicly visible from or in a street, laneway, park or other public or publicly-accessible space.

 Eligible works include wall and utility murals, permanent audio-visual and lighting installations, commissioned graffiti, pavement art, sculpture collections, single sculptures, street installations, monuments and memorials.
 There’s a catch though - the entry must be an original artwork specifically created for the site where it is located.

-One more thing… the artwork/s could have been created anytime in the past.
+One more thing… the artwork/s could have been created anytime.
 They can be old, new or anywhere in between.
 Their age is not important.
 What's important is how you are using the artwork to attract visitors and bring your community together.

 Why?
 Because the Australian Street Art Awards are designed to educate travellers about the magnificent array of outdoor art that can be found in every corner of Australia, and encourage them to see Australia first.

 Who Should Nominate?